-The coherent decreases in the biennial monsoon variability and the biennial ENSO in tensity caused by the Indian Ocean decoupling suggest that the excessive biennial ENSO in CCSM3 might be related to the biennial monsoon variability in the model.
+The coherent decreases in the biennial monsoon variability and the biennial ENSO intensity caused by the Indian Ocean decoupling suggest that the excessive biennial ENSO in CCSM3 might be related to the biennial monsoon variability in the model.
 When the Indian Ocean decoupling reduces the biennial monsoon variability, the biennial ENSO variability is reduced accordingly.
 To make sense of this mechanism, it is necessary to explain how the Indian and Australian monsoon variability in CCSM3 can so effectively excite the ENSO activity.
 One possibility is that the surface wind stress anomalies associated with the monsoon variations match the anomalous wind pattern needed for the onset of biennial ENSO events.
-Since the biennial ENSO in the control run matures in boreal winter due to its phase locking to the seasonal cycle (see Figure 3), its onset time should occur in the preceding summer, about 5-6 months ahead of the mature phase.
+Since the biennial ENSO in the control run matures in boreal winter because of its phase locking to the seasonal cycle (see Fig. 3), its onset time should occur in the preceding summer, about 5-6 months ahead of the mature phase.

 By considering that, we choose a 5-month lead to correspond to the onset time of the simulated biennial ENSO.
-Figure 6a shows the 5-month lead surface wind stress anomalies correlated with monthly Niño3.4 SST in the control run.
+Figure 6a shows the 5-month lead surface wind stress anomalies correlated with monthly Niño-3.4 SST in the control run.
 Only the correlation coefficients that are statistically significant (at 95% level) are highlighted in the figure.
-Figure 6a indicates that besides the anomalous winds in the southeast Pacific, the anomalous cross-equatorial winds in the western Pacific (west of the date line) serve as precursors of ENSO.
-Anomalous southeasterlies in the southern hemisphere and southwesterlies in the northern hemisphere lead matured El Niño events by two seasons.
-Since the simulated biennial ENSO onsets in boreal summer, it is the Indian summer monsoon and the Australian winter monsoon that matters to the onset wind pattern of the ENSO.
-The anomalous surface wind stress patterns associated with these two monsoon seasons in the control run are shown in Figures 6b and 6c, which were produced by correlating the two monsoon rainfall indices (i.e., AMRI and IMRI) in JJAS (June-July-August-September) with the surface wind stress anomalies in the same season.
-Figure 6b shows that, for a stronger-than-normal Australian winter monsoon, its anomalous wind pattern is characterized by cross-equatorial winds into the Northern Australia with northeasterlies in the northern hemisphere and northwesterlies in the southern hemisphere over the western Pacific.
-For a stronger-than-normal Indian summer monsoon, Figure 6c shows that a similar cross-equatorial wind pattern exists in the western Pacific, together with another northward cross-equatorial wind in the Indian Ocean converged into the Indian Peninsula.
-The spatial patterns of the model monsoon wind anomalies in the western Pacific resemble to and overlap very well with those associated with the onset phase of the simulated biennial ENSO.
+Figure 6a indicates that, besides the anomalous winds in the southeast Pacific, the anomalous cross-equatorial winds in the western Pacific (west of the date line) serve as precursors of ENSO.
+Anomalous southeasterlies in the Southern Hemisphere and southwesterlies in the Northern Hemisphere lead matured El Niño events by two seasons.
+Since the simulated biennial ENSO onsets in boreal summer, it is the Indian summer monsoon and the Australian winter monsoon that matter to the onset wind pattern of the ENSO.
+The anomalous surface wind stress patterns associated with these two monsoon seasons in the control run are shown in Figs. 6b,c, which were produced by correlating the two monsoon rainfall indexes (i.e., AMRI and IMRI) in June-September (JJAS) with the surface wind stress anomalies in the same season.
+Figure 6b shows that, for a stronger-than-normal Australian winter monsoon, its anomalous wind pattern is characterized by cross-equatorial winds into northern Australia with northeasterlies in the Northern Hemisphere and northwesterlies in the Southern Hemisphere over the western Pacific.
+For a stronger-than-normal Indian summer monsoon, Fig. 6c shows that a similar crossequatorial wind pattern exists in the western Pacific, together with another northward cross-equatorial wind in the Indian Ocean converged into the Indian peninsula.
+The spatial patterns of the model monsoon wind anomalies in the western Pacific overlap very well with and resemble those associated with the onset phase of the simulated biennial ENSO.